Daily High to Daily Low: Is It Safe to Buy Bitfarms Ltd. (BITF)?

-Bitfarms Ltd. (NASDAQ:BITF) went up by 8.79% from its latest closing price compared to the recent 1-year high of $10.00.
-The company’s stock price has collected 3.34% of gains in the last five trading sessions.
-Press Release reported 17 hours ago that Bitfarms Increases October 2021 Bitcoin Production, Up 12.5% from September 2021
+Bitfarms Ltd. (NASDAQ:BITF) went up by 11.95% from its latest closing price compared to the recent 1-year high of $10.00.
+The company’s stock price has collected 46.32% of gains in the last five trading sessions.
+Press Release reported 13 hours ago that Thinking about buying stock in Volta, Evgo, Proterra, ChargePoint, or Bitfarms?

 Is It Worth Investing in Bitfarms Ltd. (NASDAQ :BITF) Right Now?